okTurtles/shelterprotocol.net-old/src/content/docs/en/multi-device.md

 While this unique-key-per-device approach works, and [can be used with Shelter Protocol (see below)](#unique-keys-per-device), it has a few significant drawbacks:

-1. How do users login on a new device?
-This approach often require extra steps the user must take to approve a login from a new device (for example, scanning a QR code).
+1. How do users log in on a new device?
+This approach often requires extra steps the user must take to approve a login from a new device (for example, scanning a QR code).
 2. What happens if a user loses all of their devices?
 Do they lose access to their account even if they know their username and password?
 3. Both the protocol and sometimes the UI must be complicated a bit to accommodate device management.